Documentation Given After Completing HAZWOPER Training

 Creating Digital Copies

-Creating digital copies of your HAZWOPER training certificates is a smart practice for various reasons.
+Creating digital copies of your training certificates is a smart practice for various reasons.
 Here’s how to create digital copies and the benefits of having these digital backups:

 Creating Digital Copies: